openstack/openstack-manuals/doc/common-rst/get_started_compute.rst

   service <http://docs.openstack.org/admin-guide-cloud/compute-networking-nova.html#metadata-service>`__
   in the OpenStack Cloud Administrator Guide.

-  On Debian systems, it is included in the nova-api package, and can be selected through debconf.

 ``nova-compute`` service
   A worker daemon that creates and terminates virtual machine instances through hypervisor APIs.
 For example: